techwiz42/convo/README.md

 We've added a **train_model** function that allows users to train the model on their own dataset.
 The **main** function sets up command-line argument parsing to either train the model or start an interactive session.

+T5Tokenizer requires the SentencePiece library but it was not found in your environment.
+Checkout the instructions on the installation page of its repo: https://github.com/google/sentencepiece#installation and follow the ones that match your environment.
+Please note that you may need to restart your runtime after installation.

 ## To train a dataset
 ```
 python qa_cli.py --train --data path/to/your/data.json --model ./qa_model